Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0.01-1.0: Burn percentage
 			"Burnt Skin"				"-1.0"

+			// The number of Mutant Tanks that can be alive at any given time.
+			// Note: Clones, respawned Mutant Tanks, randomized Tanks, and Mutant Tanks spawned through the Mutant Tanks menu are not affected.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 32
+			"Spawn Limit"				"0"

 			// The range of types to check for.
 			// --
 			// Separate values with "-".